Challenges and Solutions for Effective Medical Equipment Maintenance & Healthcare Performance Management

 What is Medical Equipment Maintenance?

 Medical equipment maintenance is the routine inspection of all equipment and devices utilized in a hospital setting as recommended by the Original Equipment Manufacturer (OEM).
 Alterations to the recommended maintenance by the OEM are defined in the hospital’s Medical Equipment Maintenance Plan (MEMP).
 A MEMP ensures that all medical equipment used by technicians, doctors, surgeons, nurses, and other hospital staff functions as intended and safely.
-Medical equipment maintenance can include routine maintenance schedules such as preventative maintenance, repairs to equipment that needs emergency service, or even equipment replacements and upgrades.

 Why is Medical Equipment Maintenance Important?

-Medical Equipment Requires Routine Maintenance
+Why Medical Equipment Require Routine Maintenance

 Hospital Bed Maintenance & Repair

+A proper maintenance program is not only required by The Joint Commission, but preventive maintenance is also essential to ensure safe operations and to extend the lifespan of every hospital equipment.
 As a result, all hospital beds must be equipped with the proper and fully functioning safety tools, which can include the following features:

 • control panels for both patients and caregivers